gnekt/Image-Captioning-with-Python/README.md

 If the attention is enabled, a file named attention.png is also produced and it includes for each word generated the associate attention in the source image.

 ### 4
-Every time, during the training, a pick of accuracy in the evaluation of the validation set is reached, the net is stored in non-volatile memory.
+Every time, during the training, if a peack of accuracy in the evaluation of the validation set is reached, the net is stored in non-volatile memory.
-The directory on which the net are stored is hidden and it is called *.saved* under the root of the repository.
+The directory on which the net are stored is hidden and it is called `.saved` under the root of the repository.
 This file are crucial for further training improvement and for evaluations after training.
 The pattern of each file is the following: